KyranRana/basket-promotional-rules-applier/README.md

 £103.47
 ```

-To optionally compile the entire app as JS you can run `yarn build`.
+To optionally transpile the entire app to JS you can run `yarn build`.